 Just go ahead and pick something NOW and refine it later

-Don’t agonize too much and don’t take too much time on choosing your niche and audience.
-It is easy to spend months second guessing yourself and worrying about getting this perfect.
+Don’t agonize too much and don’t take too much time choosing your niche and audience.
+It is easy to spend months second-guessing yourself and worrying about getting this perfect.

 If I had waited to start my first blog until I had the perfect niche idea, I never would have gotten started at all!